- Credit cards provide interest-free credit from the time of purchase to the end of the billing period

 - Expanded markets; ability to sell to customers throughout Canada and around the world in the currency used by the retailer.

-- Innovative new payments – innovations in payment options introduced by banks and credit card companies, such as contactless cards and online and mobile payments, benefit retailers and make it easier for customer to make purchases.
+- Access to innovative new payments – innovations in payment options introduced by banks and credit card companies, such as contactless cards and online and mobile payments, benefit retailers and make it easier for customer to make purchases.

 Competition and choice

 When making a purchase, consumers can choose to use cash, cheques, debit cards, credit cards as well as electronic payments services like PayPal and Interac Online.
-Eighty-nine per cent of adult Canadians have at least one credit card2 and this method of payment is the choice for the overwhelming majority of retail e-commerce transactions.
+Nearly nine out of ten adult Canadians have at least one credit card4 and this method of payment is the choice for the overwhelming majority of retail e-commerce transactions.

 When it comes to choosing a credit card, banks offer consumers a wide variety of products.
 Customers may choose among standard cards without an annual fee, premium cards that offer rewards and features, and low-rate cards if the interest rate is a key consideration influencing the card choice.